bastionzero/terraform-provider-bastionzero/docs/guides/eks-bzero-deployment-guide.md

 * Use Terraform 1.x or higher.
 * You must have an EKS cluster that is already deployed and ready to use.

+-> **Note** API keys and registration keys are reusable.
+There is no need to generate a new key if you already have one available.

 This guide assumes you have basic knowledge of the AWS Terraform provider, Helm Terraform provider, and Kubernetes Terraform provider.
 All three providers are used to install the Bzero agent in your EKS cluster.
-Please note that BastionZero supports other cloud providers as well.
+Please note that BastionZero is cloud-agnostic.
 Use this guide as a model to register your Kubernetes clusters at other cloud providers.

 ## Setup

-First, we setup the BastionZero Terraform provider, the [AWS Terraform provider](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#authentication-and-configuration), the [Helm Terraform provider](https://registry.terraform.io/providers/hashicorp/helm/latest/docs#authentication),
+First, we set up the BastionZero Terraform provider, the [AWS Terraform provider](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#authentication-and-configuration), the [Helm Terraform provider](https://registry.terraform.io/providers/hashicorp/helm/latest/docs#authentication),